vsummet/mat310_scrummage_master/timeline_assign.md

 One of my goals for you this semester is to allow you to explore an aspect of the course that is of interest to you.
 As a class, we'll build a timeline of crucial events, people, and schools of thought that are related to the material we're learning this semester.
-In keeping with the Scrum principle of ... class members will be able to work at their own pace and self-organize the project.
+In keeping with the Scrum principle of flexibility, class members will be able to work at their own pace and self-organize the project.

 Knightlab's TimelineJS provides a great (and easy?) way to create a timeline.
 Here are some fun examples for you to browse through:
 * [The Collapse of Microsoft and Nokia's Mobile Business](https://www.engadget.com/2016/04/22/microsoft-mobile-timeline/)